Parallel Actors and Learners: A Framework for Generating Scalable RL Implementations: Introduction

-In these works, replay buffer management becomes a limiting factor in achieving high scalability when increasing parallelism.
-Improving the performance of parallel replay buffer management via techniques such as careful data structure design or low overhead synchronization has not received much attention.
-In this work, we optimize the implementation of replay buffer management and propose a framework for generating scalable reinforcement learning implementations.
-The generated RL implementations are composed of parallel actors and learners executing on computing platforms such as CPUs, GPUs, or FPGAs with replay buffer management executing on a CPU platform.
-We illustrate our framework by generating RL algorithms targeting a multicore platform.
-Our key contributions are summarized as follows: \begin{itemize} \item We propose a new data structure for the prioritized replay buffer based on $K$-ary sum tree that supports asynchronous parallel insertions, sampling and priority update. \item We propose a novel data layout to store the nodes of the sum tree to minimize the number of cache misses. \item We propose \textit{lazy writing} mechanism to minimize the synchronization overhead of various operations of the replay buffer. \item Given a hardware configuration, our framework automatically decides the number of actors and learners such that the desired ratio between the throughput of the data collection and the throughput of the learning is achieved. \item Our framework supports a wide range of reinforcement learning algorithms including DQN \cite{dqn}, DDQN \cite{double_q_learning}, DDPG \cite{ddpg}, TD3 \cite{td3}, SAC \cite{sac}, etc. \item We demonstrate the effectiveness of our framework in accelerating RL algorithms by performing experiments on CPU + GPU platforms using OpenAI \cite{openai_gym} benchmarks.
-Our results show that the performance of our approach scales in linear with the number of cores. \item Compared with the baseline approaches, we reduce the convergence time by 3.1x$\sim$10.8x.
-By plugging our replay buffer implementation into existing open source reinforcement learning frameworks, we achieve 1.1x$\sim$2.1x speedup. \end{itemize}
+In these works, Replay Buffer management becomes a limiting factor in achieving high scalability when increasing parallelism.
+Improving the performance of parallel Replay Buffer management via techniques such as careful data structure design or low overhead thread-level synchronization has not received much attention.
+In this work, we optimize the implementation of Replay Buffer management and propose a framework for generating scalable reinforcement learning implementations.
+The generated RL implementations are composed of parallel actors and learners executing on computing platforms such as CPUs, GPUs, or FPGAs with Replay Buffer management executing on a CPU platform.
+We illustrate our framework by generating RL algorithms targeting a multi-core platform.
+Our key contributions are summarized as follows: \begin{itemize} \item We propose a new data structure for the Prioritized Replay Buffer based on $K$-ary sum tree that supports asynchronous parallel insertions, sampling and priority update. \item We propose a novel data layout to store the nodes of the sum tree to minimize the number of cache misses. \item We propose \textit{lazy writing} mechanism to minimize the thread-level synchronization overhead of various operations of the Replay Buffer. \item Given a hardware configuration, our framework automatically decides the number of actors and learners such that the desired ratio between the throughput of the data collection and the throughput of the learning is achieved. \item Our framework supports a wide range of reinforcement learning algorithms including DQN \cite{dqn}, DDQN \cite{double_q_learning}, DDPG \cite{ddpg}, TD3 \cite{td3}, SAC \cite{sac}, etc. \item We demonstrate the effectiveness of our framework in accelerating RL algorithms by performing experiments on CPU + GPU platforms using OpenAI \cite{openai_gym} benchmarks.
+Our results show that the performance of our $K$-ary sum tree based Prioritized Replay Buffer improves the baseline implementations by around 4x$\sim$100x.
+Our proposed synchronization optimizations improve the performance by around 2x$\sim$4.4x compared with using a global lock.
+By plugging our Replay Buffer implementation into existing open source reinforcement learning frameworks, we achieve 1.19x$\sim$1.75x speedup for various algorithms. \end{itemize}